-The Australian Energy Regulator (AER) commissioned Frontier Economics to update the AER’s Electricity and Gas consumption benchmarks for 2020.
+The AER commissioned Frontier Economics to update the AER’s Electricity and Gas consumption benchmarks for 2020.

 The electricity consumption benchmarks are graphs or tables that appear on electricity bills in relevant jurisdictions.
 Their purpose is to allow consumers to compare their household usage with other households in their area, with the intent of helping consumers make more informed choices about their energy use.
 Under the National Energy Retail Rules, the AER must update the benchmarks at least every three years.